NLeSC/xtas/doc/index.rst

 document clustering and topic models, through Python (synchronous/asynchronous) and REST APIs.

+xtas allows you to run distribute text analysis tasks over multiple machines.
+But you can also use it as a fast extension/replacement for existing packages such as NLTK.

 xtas ties in with Elasticsearch.
 You can use ES to store documents, then enrich them using xtas The result of xtas analyses can go back into Elasticsearch,